 Here are some of my favorite pumpkin dog treats you can purchase online:

-Einstein Pets Pumpkin Time Treats: Made with real pumpkin, cinnamon, and chia (a superfood for dogs), I love the crunchy nature of these pumpkin dog treats that are low-calorie as well.
-Click to buy them on Amazon.
+Made with real pumpkin, cinnamon, and chia (a superfood for dogs), I love the crunchy nature of these pumpkin dog treats that are low-calorie as well.
+Buy them on Amazon.

-K9 Granola Factory Pumpkin Pie Soft Bakes: Made from rolled oats with pumpkin and cinnamon with no wheat, corn, or soy, I love the soft nature of these pumpkin dog treats.
-Click here to buy yours on Amazon.
+Made from rolled oats with pumpkin and cinnamon with no wheat, corn, or soy, I love the soft nature of these pumpkin dog treats.
+Buy them on Amazon.

-Plato Mini Thinkers Pumpkin and Turkey Sticks: Made with real turkey and limited ingredients, these sticks are great for smaller and medium-sized dogs or to break up for indoor doggy brain games.
-Click to purchase a bag on Amazon.
+Made with real turkey and limited ingredients, these sticks are great for smaller and medium-sized dogs or to break up for indoor doggy brain games.

 Don’t Stop Now